garrytrinder/msteams-dalle-2-image-generator-bot/readme.md

   - Generate images based on the text provided
 - `surprise`
   - Generate images based on text selected from a pool of ideas
+- 'settings'
+  - Set API Key, number of results and image size